Home

 There is still some controversy surrounding exactly what classifies a gemstone as a hiddenite, and some gemstone sellers have begun labeling any type of transparent green gemstone as hiddenite.

-True hiddenite is certainly a variety of the spodumene mineral, and any other gemstones labeled as hiddenite that are not a variety of spodumene have been mislabeled.
+True hiddenite is certainly a variety of the spodumene mineral, and any other gemstones labeled as hiddenite that are not spodumene varieties are mislabeled.

 Some gemologists believe that true hiddenite is only the green colored variety of spodumene, while others believe that the only true hiddenite is those gemstones that are found in Hiddenite, North Carolina.

-For now, shoppers would do well to purchase gemstones labeled as hiddenite only if they are green in color (some more affordable varieties are a green-yellow in color), and only if they are from Brazil, China, Madagascar, or the U.S.(California and North Carolina).
+For now, shoppers would do well to purchase gemstones labeled as hiddenite only if they are green in color (some more affordable varieties are a green-yellow in color), and only if they are from Brazil or the U.S.(California and North Carolina).

-Keep in mind that true dark green hiddenite that has a good carat size, and quality cut, is very rare; if someone is trying to sell you hiddenite gemstones which match this description for a very cheap price, chances are you are not buying real hiddenite.
+Keep in mind that true dark green hiddenite that has a good carat size, and quality cut, is very rare - and larger carat hiddenite stones in custom cuts are quite rare too. if someone is trying to sell you hiddenite gemstones which match these descriptions cheap prices, chances are you are not buying real hiddenite and instead may be buying cut class or green cubic zirconia.

-Never purchase a hiddenite ring or gem without a refund policy and a reliable contact number/address of the seller.
-Have your gem inspected by an independent jeweler to confirm its authenticity as well.
+Last but not least, never purchase a hiddenite ring or gem without a refund policy and a reliable contact number/address of the seller.
+Have your gem inspected by an independent certified gemologist/jeweler to confirm its authenticity as well.

 I will post answers to your questions as soon as possible!